aaronbloomfield/pdr/labs/lab08/index.md

 ```

 Note that we used the -c flag, which tells the compiler to compile but not link the program.
-Linking it will create the final executable -- but as there is not a `vecsum()` function defined (yet), the compiler will report an error stating that it does now know the vecsum() function.
+Linking it will create the final executable -- but as there is not a `vecsum()` function defined (yet), the compiler will report an error stating that it does not know what the vecsum() function is.
 The `-o main.o` part tells clang++ to put the compilation output into the file named main.o.
 Note that the `-o` flag wasn't really necessary here (as clang++ will use main.o by default when compiling main.cpp), but we wanted to include it, as we are going to use it below.
-We include the `-m64` flag to force it to be a 32-bit file.
+We include the `-m64` flag to force it to be a 64-bit file.
 We also added a few more flags (`-Wall -g`) to print all warnings and compile debugging symbols into the program.

 Next, we need to compile the assembly file.
 To do this, we enter the following: